Share (2019 film)

 Share is a 2019 coming-of-age drama film, written and directed by Pippa Bianco, based upon Bianco's short film of the same name.
 It stars Rhianne Barreto, Charlie Plummer, Poorna Jagannathan, J. C. Mackenzie, Nicholas Galitzine, and Lovie Simone.

 It had its world premiere at the Sundance Film Festival on January 25, 2019.
 It was released on July 27, 2019, by HBO Films.

 Plot

-Mandy, a 16-year old girl, receives text messages from her friends about a video that has gone viral.
-In the video, she is obviously unconscious.
-Her pants have been pulled down and she is surrounded by a group of chuckling boys.
+Mandy, a 16-year-old high school student, wakes up on her front lawn after a night of hard partying with friends.
+She receives text messages from her friends about a video that has gone viral.
+In the video, she is face down at the party and obviously unconscious.
+Her pants have been pulled down, revealing her buttocks, and she is surrounded by a group of sniggering boys.
 She remembers none of this.
-As she seeks to find out what happened, she is ostracized.
+Later her friends on the basketball team discover bruises on her lower back; however, she doesn't seek support for the trauma.